SeaQL/seaql.github.io/Blog/blog/2023-02-06-whats-new-in-seaorm-0.11.0.md

     </div>
 </div>

-## Community
+## What's Next?

 SeaQL is a community driven project.
-We welcome you to participate, contribute and together build for Rust's future.
+We welcome you to participate, contribute and build together for Rust's future.

 Here is the roadmap for SeaORM [`0.12.x`](https://github.com/SeaQL/sea-orm/milestone/12).